SINTEF/dlite/doc/user_guide/exceptions.md

 Reading error messages
 ----------------------
-By default are error occurring in the C-code written to standard error as they happen.
+Errors occuring in the C-code are written to standard errors as they happen, by default.
-An error happening deep inside in a nested function may be appended to by the calling functions.
+An error happening deep inside a nested function may be appended to by the calling functions.
 For instance, if you try to read json input from an invalid path like "/", you may see the following error message printed to stderr:

 > **Figure included for reviewer:** Shows the figure before merged to master.
 Should be removed...